Merseyside Child Death Overview Panel (CDOP)

 Annual Data Return

 CDOP is required to complete an annual return that is provided to the Department of Health (DoH).
-This includes data regarding the number of deaths that have been reviewed and any modifiable factors.
+This includes data regarding the number of deaths that have been reviewed and any modifiable factors identified.